Adriano Nicot

 Adriano Adolfo Fernandez Nicot is a Cuban-American painter and poet based in Miami, Florida.
 He is known for a distinctive Neo-Expressionist style and is closely associated with the prominent Cuban artists Antonia Eiriz, Manuel Vidal Fernández, and Hilda Vidal Valdés.
 After becoming established in Cuba, Nicot relocated to the United States in the late 1990s.
-His work has since been featured in several books and exhibitions in the US and in Latin America.
+His work has since been featured in several books, exhibitions, and institutional collections in the US and in Latin America.

 Background and early life

-Adriano Adolfo Fernandez Nicot was born on October 9, 1964, in Havana, Cuba during the early years following the Cuban Revolution.
+Nicot was born on October 9, 1964, in Havana, Cuba during the early years following the Cuban Revolution.
 His parents were both born in Cuba and shared recent European backgrounds.
 His father, Adriano Adolfo Fernández Santarén, was a Cuban financier from Havana whose parents arrived in Cuba from Leon, Spain.
 His mother, Margarita Nicot Verdecia, was a computer programmer born in Guantanamo, Cuba of French ancestry that had migrated to Puerto Rico before arriving in Cuba.
 His French heritage from his mother's family is significant for his descendance from Jean Nicot, after whom Nicotine is named.
 Per Spanish naming customs, both his paternal and maternal family names are used with his mother's family name appearing last.
 As he pursued his artistic career, his name would be simplified accordingly and he became known professionally as Adriano Nicot.

 Nicot displayed an interest and inclination toward the arts early in his childhood and was supported by his parents in his artistic pursuits.
 In interviews Nicot has recounted that he began actively drawing and sketching by the age of five, after which his father would regularly provide him with sketching paper."
 A key moment in his artistic development came when Nicot was eight years old and had been found to draw on a wall of their residence.
 When asked by his father why he did this when he had ample sketching paper, Nicot explained that his artistic ideas were of too large a scale to convey on paper.
 Following this incident, Nicot’s father believed he had deeper potential as an artist and his parents subsequently enrolled him in art classes in Cuba’s Biblioteca Nacional later that year.
 There he began his formal training in the arts studying both art history as well as painting and sketching techniques.
 Another significant artistic influence in Nicot's early artistic development were his regular visits with his grandfather to the residence of famed Cuban artist René Portocarrero.
 There Nicot would observe his works and then attempt to imitate their styles after returning from the visits.